 Here’s a clue as to why: around 91% of all retail sales last year were made at a brick-and-mortar location, while one study predicts that the number will stand at 80% in 2025.
 Online shopping may be convenient, but it can’t replace the immediateness and in-store experience physical locations have to offer when done well.
 However, brick-and-mortar retailers need to focus on innovation to keep pace with change.

-So with all that in mind, we wanted to know which are the top-rated workplaces in the retail sector this year.
+So with all that in mind, we wanted to know which are the Top-Rated Workplaces in the retail sector this year.
 Our data analytics team looked beyond the news headlines, analyzing data from over 100 million ratings and reviews listed on Indeed Company Pages to find out.
+Without further ado, here are our top retail companies to work for in 2018.

-Supermarket chain H-E-B leads diverse mix of retailers
+Supermarket chain H-E-B leads diverse mix of top retail companies to work for

 Reclaiming the top spot is last year’s number one, Texas-based supermarket chain H-E-B. In fact, grocery and convenience stores make a strong showing on this year’s list, occupying four of the top five positions.